AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 create such a strong gravitational field (curvature space-time)

-around them that they will be permanently forced to circulate in
+be permanently forced to circulate in a closed

-material geon formation is created . a ) Average field distribution in the geon.
+formation geon is created. a) Average field distribution in the geon.

 gravitational effects, the geon behaves like any other matter